ebayasgalan/ericbayasgalan.com/README.md

 ## About
 ---
 Hello 👋 this is my portfolio website.
-It was built by Gatsby, React, Styled Components, and Netlify.
+It was built with Gatsby, React, Styled Components, and Netlify.
-You can check out the projects I've done and feel free to contact me.

 ## Deployment
 ---